ryanstraits/ryanstraits.github.io/about.md

 I'm a husband to an all-around amazing [woman](http://www.jordanstraits.com) and a doting dad to two of the most fun kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
 I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.

-Lastly, I wear the glasses because my wife likes them, and when you're my age, that's about the closest you're going to get to being cool.
+Lastly, I wear the glasses because my wife thinks they look cute, and when you're my age, that's about the closest you're going to get to feeling cool.

 ---